-90 See Appendix B summary as well as Uniform Guidance §§200.317-200.327 for full requirements.
+122 See Appendix B summary to this Guide as well as Uniform Guidance 2 CFR §§ 200.317-200.327 for full requirements.

 - For loan/loan guarantee programs, identify in notes to schedule the balances outstanding at the end of the audit period.
-93 In addition, include the total Federal awards expended for loan/loan guarantee programs in the schedule. - Inclusion of notes that describe significant accounting practices used in preparing schedule, and note whether or not auditee elected to use 10% de minimis cost rate under §200.414
+125 In addition, include the total Federal awards expended for loan/loan guarantee programs in the schedule. - Inclusion of notes that describe significant accounting practices used in preparing schedule, and note whether or not auditee elected to use 10% de minimis cost rate under §200.414

-Auditee Follow-up Requirements94
+Auditee Follow-up Requirements126

 The Auditee is responsible for follow-up and corrective action on all audit findings.
 Auditee must prepare a summary schedule of prior audit findings.
 The Auditee must also prepare a corrective action plan for current year audit findings.
-95
+127

-Audit Report Submission96
+Audit Report Submission 128